maddiejahshan/Automated-Tab/README.md

 # Automated-Tab
-Tabs will be inserted for every instance that there is a class code.
+As a graphic designer, I am responsible for flowing reports into Adobe InDesign for booklets with heavy text.
+Instead of manually tabbing for each class name this code allows the tabs to be placed in any instance there is a class code using regular expressions.